Coddeus/Games/README.md

 # Games
-Understand LICENSE.md when cloning
+Understand GNU GPL LICENSE when cloning.

-Currently 1 repo : Chess (working on it)
+Currently 1 repo :

+-Chess (working on it)